Contact Information

 Number of cows within the herd with SCC greater than 200,000 on test day (see figure 1)

 Cows having a SCC greater than 200,000 cells/mL are considered to have mastitis even if they do not have visible signs of an infection.
 In this example herd on the current test day, 12 cows of the 107 milking cows had a SCC greater than 200,000 cells/mL.
-Of these 12 cows, 4 cows came fresh with elevated SCC and an additional 6 cows (10 total cows with new infection minus 4 fresh infections) at other stages of lactation have a new infection.
+Of these 12 cows, 4 cows came fresh with an elevated SCC and an additional 6 cows (10 total cows with a new infection minus 4 fresh cow infections) at other stages of lactation have a new infection.
 Thus, leaving only 2 cows chronically having an elevated SCC.
 Thus, in this example herd, most of the cows with a SCC greater than 200,000 cells/mL on this test day had new infections (4 fresh cows and 6 additional milking cows).
-Along with culture results from those cows with new infections, control points can be identified, evaluated, and changes made as needed.
+Along with culture results from those cows with new infections, control points should be identified, evaluated, and changes made as needed.
 For example, if these new infections were environmental in nature, re-evaluating management practices associated with housing are in order for both fresh cows and those in the milking herd.

 Percentage of herd with new infections (see figure 2)